 An illuminated EML doesn’t always highlight a major problem, sometimes it can be as simple as your petrol filler cap being loose.
 It’s easier than you think to fill the car up at the petrol station and drive away having not properly tightened the filler cap.
 An improperly fitted cap can play havoc with your car’s fuel economy and emissions levels, as it allows fuel hydrocarbons to leak out and pressure to be lost.

 Your car’s catalytic converter turns harmful carbon monoxide into carbon dioxide.
 If you keep your car regularly serviced, it shouldn’t fail completely.
-More often than not, issues with the catalytic converter are symptoms of another part failing, such as the oxygen sensor or EGR valve.
+More often than not, issues with the catalytic converter are symptoms of another part failing, such as the oxygen sensor or Exhaust Gas Recirculation valve.
 However, the catalytic converter itself can become clogged if you only ever drive short journeys.

 To help it remain clean and efficient, it may be worthwhile to occasionally take your car on the motorway.
 If it does fail, your emissions levels will increase, causing the engine management light to illuminate.